markschl/snakecharmer/README.md

 ## Configuring

-The easiest is to copy the contents of the [config](config/) directory into the future analysis directory and then modify the files according to your needs. [`config.yaml`](config/config.yaml) contains all settings, while the taxonomic databases can be configured in [`taxonomy.yaml`](config/taxonomy.yaml).
-Please refer to the comments in these config files.
+The easiest is to copy the contents of the [config](config/) directory (or [test/config](test/config)) into the future analysis directory and then modify the files according to your needs. [`config.yaml`](config/config.yaml) contains all settings, while the taxonomic databases can be configured in [`taxonomy.yaml`](config/taxonomy.yaml).
+For the time being, please refer to the comments in these config files.

 ## Running

 There are a few Snakemake target rules, which can be run independently (even though they also partly depend on each other).
-A complete list of commands is [found here](Commands.md).
+A complete list of commands is [found here](docs/rules.md).

 ### On a local computer

 The following command runs the test pipeline (FASTQ files from sequencing fungal mock comunities in the [`test` directory](test/), specified with `-d test`) using 6 cores on a local computer.
-The  [target rules](Commands.md) to be run are `denoise`, `cmp`, `taxonomy` and `ITS`.
+The  [target rules](docs/rules.md) to be run are `denoise`, `cmp`, `taxonomy` and `ITS`.

 ```sh
 conda activate snakemake